Cirque de Soleil has a school. The National Ballet has a school. Now Beakerhead has a school!

 With scholarship support from:

-This course is offered in partnership with the Perimeter Institute.
+This course is offered in partnership with Quest University.

 Maximum of 20 participants per course.
-Registration fee of $2,000 will be required to finalize your spot.
+Registration fee will be required to finalize your spot.
 Accommodation and meals are included in the registration fee.
-If you are on a short list, we will notify you as openings arise.
+Scholarships are available.

 Registrations for the two-week intensive will open in 2018.